-The FASE program was extended until December 31, 2020.
+The FASE program was extended until April 2021.
 As of the date of this offering memorandum, the FASE Program is estimated to have benefited more than 754,000 families, representing an injection of liquidity into the economy of approximately DOP15.0 billion.
-Together, the Stay at Home and FASE programs benefited approximately 2.3 million families, impacting the income of more than 8 million Dominicans.
+Together, the Stay at Home and FASE programs have benefited approximately 2.3 million families, impacting the income of more than eight million Dominicans as of the date of this offering memorandum.